nktice/AMD-AI/ROCm-7-dev.md

 ```

 2025-10-17 - Image generation interaction is now somewhat more limited, that needs options for sd_api_pictures and send_pictures need to be turned on, and Stable Diffusion (started first) running.

+2025-11-27 - Had some adventures getting TGW to work using Strix Halo - Filed a bug report, but ended up finding a solution myself.
+This took me a while, so I thought I'd share those notes in case it's helpful - https://github.com/oobabooga/text-generation-webui/issues/7326#issuecomment-3587022402

 ## End - Oobabooga - Text-Generation-WebUI